Southwest Key: Proposed UM licensed childcare shelters

-Controversy

-Conservative critics have felt that the shelters "coddled illegal immigrants" and in 2014, Senator Chuck Grassley publicly criticized Southwest Key for spending too much on the children.
+Allegations of sexual abuse

 In 2017, a care worker at Casa Kokopelli was accused of sexually molesting teens at the shelter.
 The facility in which the care worker was employed was cited in 2017 for failing to complete background checks for its employees to ensure that no one had previously committed sex offenses and other crimes.
 The accused worker had been working at Southwest Key's Casa Kokopelli shelter for almost four months without a complete background check, though those documents did not show any previous arrests or convictions for sex offenses, according to the Arizona Department of Health Services officials, Pro Publica reports.

 Another shelter in Phoenix, had an employee who was accused of molesting a teenage girl housed there in 2018.
 The shelter in Youngtown, Arizona, was closed when several Southwest Key staff members were accused of physically abusing children at the shelter.

-Senator Jeff Merkley was turned away from a visit to a Southwest Key facility in 2018.
+In July 2024, the United States Department of Justice sued Southwest Key, alleging over 100 incidents of sexual abuse or harassment, some dating back to 2015.

+Allegations of mismanagement

 In February 2019, chief financial officer Melody Chung resigned, following an investigation by the New York Times into Southwest Key's management and finances.
 As of 2017, her salary had been US$1M.
 On March 11, 2019, Sanchez also resigned.
 As of 2017, his salary had been US$1.5M.